All Episodes

 They really believe what they've been told.

-They believe that over half of their fellow citizens are really subhuman when you get right down to when you look at the things that they believe about conservatives.
+They believe that over half of their fellow citizens are really subhuman when you get right down to when you look at things that they believe about conservatives.

-So anything that upsets that apple cart, it just it is difficult for them to uh process and comprehend, and so it can't be real.
+So anything that upsets that apple cart, it just is difficult for them to process and comprehend.

-Therefore, there has to be fraud involved, or there has to be cheating involved.
+Therefore, there has to be fraud involved or there has to be cheating involved.

-And of course, that's just projection, because that's in large part how they arrange things for themselves.
+And of course, that's just projection because that's in large part how they arrange things for themselves.

 Stacking the deck, you name it.

-There aren't any stuffed liberties on the shelves yet.
+There aren't any stuffed Liberties on the shelves yet.

 They have no idea.

-It's amazing how disconnected they are.
+It is genuinely amazing how removed they are.

-I I know I shouldn't be amazed, but I am.
+I know I shouldn't be amazed, but I am.

-If you were a liberal drive-by all across the country reporting on author of the year, I am I mean, I knew it was gonna be a sort of a big deal.
+Anyway, just a little soundbite just to illustrate: if you were a liberal drive-bys all across the country reporting on Author of the Year, I am, I mean, I knew it was going to be sort of a big deal.

 I had no idea, folks.